AmithGuthi/Uber-Movements-and-Drone/README.md

-# DSO 545: Uber Movement Plus Drone Delivery
+# DSO 545: Uber Movement + Drone Delivery Analysis

-DSO 545 Project: Analyze Uber Movement's data to help users determine housing based on their work commute preferences, and enable companies like Amazon to determine ideal sites for piloting drone-delivery systems
+Analyze Uber Movement's data to help users determine housing based on their work commute preferences, and enable companies like Amazon to determine ideal sites for piloting drone-delivery systems

 ## Instructions to Run the Projet